• Skip to primary navigation

 Recipe Tips & Notes

-• Crock Pot Chili.
-Use your slow cooker or crock pot to make this recipe.
-Simply cook the vegetables and brown the meats per the recipe steps #1-5, then transfer everything to the crock pot and proceed.
+• Use your slow cooker or crock pot to make this recipe.
+Cook the vegetables and brown the meats per the recipe steps #1-5, then transfer everything to the crock pot and proceed.
 Slow cook on high for 1 hour.
 See my crockpot chili recipe.

 • Thicken your chili with a bit of cornmeal or masa harina.
 Simply swirl a few tablespoons into the simmering pot and let it thicken to your preference.
 Adds a nice corn flavor, too!